testfairy/docs/docs/06_TestFairy_Connect/05_Custom_fields_in_JIRA.md

 #### Updating testfairy-connect.json

 TestFairy Connect uses a json configuration file called `config.json`.
-Unless the path value overriden, the default path is `$HOME/.testfairy-connect/config.json`.
+Unless the path value is overriden, the default path is `$HOME/.testfairy-connect/config.json`.
 To set default values to built-in fields and custom fields, add a `customFields` section inside `issueTracker`.
 Please review the screenshot below:

 ![Screenshot](https://docs.testfairy.com/img/testfairy-connect/jira-custom-fields.png)

-Here is the full sample `config.json` file, for easy copy-pasting.
+Here is the full `config.json` sample file, for easy copy-pasting.
 This sample configuration will set `Affected Versions` (versions) to `Version 1.0` (id 10601), and `Environment` to the string `Lab testing`.

 ```json
 {